oneplaneteducation/open-iot-stem/README.md

          		*If links fail to install libraries the try the following alternative methods*

  		- Manually Search Arduino Library manager (alternate)
    			- Select title menu library manager
    			- Search
 			- Install

-     	*If all required libraries have been installed does not exist in the Arduino Library manager try the following expert alternatives:*
+     	*If all required libraries have been installed skip the expert altenative and continue to project SAVE/RELOAD*

-  	- Download and import using ZIP (alternate expert)

-     		- Select title menu ZIP
+		- Download and import using ZIP (alternate expert)- Select title menu ZIP
 			- Navigate to the ZIP file typically located in *../USER/Downloads/*
 			- Search the internet (alternate expert)

-	- IF all libraries have been successfully installed then
+		- Check repository /lib

+  		- SAVE and RELOAD
 			- Save a working copy of the project file to your /USER/ directory from title menu **File>Save As**
 			- Exit and restart Arduino the project should auto load if not use **File>Open** from the tile menu to reload the project